Calling Python from Seq¶

 This makes calling Python modules like NumPy very easy:

-pydef myrange(n: int) -> list[int]:
+def myrange(n: int) -> List[int]:

 from numpy import arange